mattmaynes2/aria/reports/final/6-Appendix/D-Development/2-Technology.md

 interfacing with several different protocols, including UDP, UPnP, Z-Wave and others.
 To accommodate this requirement, Python 3 was selected as the primary language.

-Python 3 offers support for most of the desired protocols since it can directly interface with C it can support any external library implementations.
+Python 3 offers support for most of the desired protocols for this system.
+It can directly interface with C allowing for support of any external library implementations.
 As for the version decision of Python, choosing 3 over version 2 allows us to use many of the new features that Python offers.
 It also means that we are not writing Python using a set of deprecated standards.

 ###### Database {-}